History of Thurrock services

 Approval and Concerns

 What happened next is difficult to follow.
 In 1986, the Department for Transport said that they had requested bids to operate Thurrock services, in exactly the location suggested by Granada but on a larger 40 acre site, and were now reviewing the replies.
-It seems the Department felt Granada wanted them to do too much work on their terms, so the Department told Granada to follow the correct process.
+It seems the Department felt Granada wanted them to do too much work on their terms, so the Department told Granada to follow the usual process.

 After this announcement, the press uncovered a report dated 1984 (between Granada going quiet and the contract being opened to bids) describing the site as containing extremely dangerous levels of methane.

 In 1987, Granada announced they would be building the services.
 It looks like it was Esso who won the contract, and they then formed an agreement with Granada.
 Despite this, the services didn't open for a further five years.

 The Independent, 1995

 As time has gone on, it has been suggested motorway service area design became less adventurous or unique.
 Thurrock bucked that trend.
 It aimed to take the industrial and urban nature of both its surroundings and the M25, and offer visitors a break in suburbia.
 When it opened it claimed to be "the world's most advanced" service station.

 This was partly achieved with a lake at the back.
 The entry road is also long and curvy, like a driveway from the chaos of the motorway to the relaxed services.
 Principles like this were later used by Granada in the acclaimed Stafford (North) and the original Cherwell Valley.
 Here the look was set back by all the pylons and gasometers, so Thurrock tried to stand out architecturally too.